InvadingOctopus/octopuskit/README.md

     scene.addEntity(OctopusEntity(components: [

         SpriteKitComponent(node: turretNode),
-        RelayComponent(for: sharedTouchEventComponent),
+        RelayComponent(for: sharedPointerEventComponent),

         // Hypothetical game-specific components.
         HealthComponent(),
         AttackComponent(),
         MonsterTargetingComponent(),

-        // Track the first touch that begins inside the sprite.
+        // Track the first touch or mouse drag that begins inside the sprite.
-        NodeTouchStateComponent(),
+        NodePointerStateComponent(),

         // Let the player select and drag a specific sprite.
-        // This differs from the TouchControlledPositioningComponent in a previous example,
+        // This differs from the PointerControlledPositioningComponent in a previous example,
-        // which repositions nodes regardless of where the touch began.
+        // which repositions nodes regardless of where the pointer began.
-        TouchControlledDraggingComponent() ]))
+        PointerControlledDraggingComponent() ]))
 }

-// Once the first monster wave starts, you could replace TouchControlledDraggingComponent
+// Once the first monster wave starts, you could replace PointerControlledDraggingComponent
-// with TouchControlledShootingComponent to make the turrets immovable but manually-fired.
+// with PointerControlledShootingComponent to make the turrets immovable but manually-fired.
 ```

 ## Overview